harshita-s/academic-kickstart/content/publication/droste-ultrasound-2019/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In "*Information Processing in Medical Imaging*"
+publication: In *Information Processing in Medical Imaging*

 publication_short: In *IPMI 2020*